LaGrange County American Revolution Memorial

 In recent years, Lagrange County has experienced a resurgence in tourism and outdoor recreational activities due to its beautiful landscape and extensive recreational areas.
 The county is home to numerous lakes, parks, and campgrounds, attracting visitors from far and wide.
 Lagrange County remains a close-knit community that celebrates its agricultural roots while embracing economic diversification.

-This timeline provides a condensed summary of the historical journey of Lagrange County, Indiana.
+This timeline provides a concise overview of the key events in the history of Lagrange County, Indiana.

 • 1832: Lagrange County is established in the state of Indiana.